RedMads/pyPassword/README.md

 ***
 to update this program just execute `update.sh` file !

+NOTICE: it will not work for windows just linux and termux.

 # attention !
 ***
 to add more security convert the progrom from py source code to executable using PyInstaller module!